SGI Indy: CPU

 Indy's motherboard has a socket for the Processor Module (PM).
 Indy was launched with a 100 MHz MIPS R4000PC microprocessor upgrade option.
 The Indy, at the bottom of SGI's price list, was then upgraded with the MIPS R4400 and the low-cost, low-power-consumption Quantum Effect Devices (QED) R4600.
 The R4600 has higher integer performance, but lesser floating-point capability.
 The R4600 appears outside the Indy line briefly once, in the SGI Indigo².
 A number of limits, such as the series of microprocessor issues, the relatively low-powered graphics boards, lower maximum RAM amount, and relative lack of internal expansion ability compared to the SGI Indigo, led to the Indy being pejoratively described by industry insiders as "An Indigo without the 'go'."

 As the R4600 chip itself has no L2 cache controller, an external controller is used to add 512K of L2 cache.
 R4600s processor modules, both with an L2 cache (SC) and without (PC), have been produced for the Indy.
 At the same clock rate, the SC version of the processor module is generally 20 to 40 percent faster than the PC version, due to the memory cache.

 The Indy is the first SGI machine to utilize the QED R5000 microprocessor, which offers significant advantages over the R4400 and R4600 it replaced.

 The performance of the 100 MHz R4000 in conjunction with 500 KB of secondary cache, this cache not being provided on the base model, was described as broadly comparable to Intel's 66 MHz Pentium, at least in terms of published benchmark results, although that particular version of the Pentium was "still a few months off" at the time of early reviews of the machine.
 Indy was reportedly seen by SGI as a rival to high-end Macs in the graphics rendering market, with claims of "40 times the performance of a machine with a 68030".

 Graphics

 Three graphics subsystems have been produced for the Indy: 8-bit XL, 24-bit XL, and 24-bit XZ.
 Each support a maximum resolution of 1280 × 1024 pixels at a refresh rate of 76 Hz, and have a 13W3 monitor connection.
 Graphics options are connected to the system using a GIO32bis bus.

 8-bit XL

 Also known as "Newport" graphics and based on the REX3 chipset, these were designed for general 2D X11 applications; no hardware 3D acceleration is included.
-This is the first accelerator to demonstrate object-based antialiasing and sub-pixel exact Bresenham lines.
+This is the first accelerator to demonstrate object-based antialiasing and exact sub-pixel lines using Bresenham's line algorithm.